origolab/origo-binary/docs/origo_mining_guide.md

  {"result":true,"id":y}
 ```

-if you have any question about the mining of Origo, you can contact with us.
+If you have any question about the mining of Origo, you can contact with us.